Testing gravity with cold atom interferometry: Results and prospects: Experimental tests of the weak equivalence principle

-Other tests of the weak equivalence principle with atoms were proposed for which quantum physics is crucial: A test of the weak equivalence principle for atoms in entangled states was proposed in \cite{Geiger2018}.
-In \cite{Viola1997}, the free fall of particles in Schr\"odinger cat states in configuration space was investigated theoretically.
-A possible difference in the gravitational interaction for fermions and bosons was discussed in \cite{Barrow2004} and a first experimental test with $^{87}$Sr and $^{88}$Sr was reported in \cite{Tarallo2014}.
+A possible difference in the gravitational interaction for fermions and bosons was discussed in \cite{Barrow2004} and a first experiment with $^{87}$Sr and $^{88}$Sr was reported in \cite{Tarallo2014}.

-A difference in the observed free fall for different atoms in Bose-Einstein condensates might be observed according to models considering spacetime fluctuations and the extended wavepackets (\cite{Goklu2008,Herrmann2012} and references therein).
+A difference in the free fall for different atoms in Bose-Einstein condensates is envisaged in models considering spacetime fluctuations and the extended wavepackets (\cite{Goklu2008,Herrmann2012} and references therein).
 The fluctuations would also lead to decoherence.
-The search for these effects requires high-sensitivity atom interferometry and a long evolution time so a prospect is to perform such experiments in microgravity \cite{Debs2011,Kuhn2014,Altschul2015,Sondag2016,Becker2018}.
+The search for these effects requires high-sensitivity atom interferometry and a long evolution time so a prospect is to perform such experiments in microgravity \cite{vanZoest2010,Debs2011,Kuhn2014,Altschul2015,Sondag2016,Becker2018}.